pratyakshm/WinRice/README.md

 ## Using WinRice

 ### Requirements

+You must meet these requirements before running WinRice.

-  - You've read the documentation and know what WinRice does.
+  - You've read the documentation and you know what WinRice does.
 If you're new, start with [`Main-brief.md`](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md).
   - Your device:
-    - Is connected to the Internet
+    - Is connected to the Internet.
     - Is powered by an [in-service Windows version](https://github.com/pratyakshm/WinRice/blob/main/doc/Supported-winver.md).
-    - Does not have any pending restarts
+    - Does not have any pending restarts.

 The directory that contains all documents is available [here](https://github.com/pratyakshm/WinRice/tree/main/doc).

 ### Using an EXE [Recommended]